kryptogo/jobs/README.md

 **Responsibilities**：

 - The work of the blockchain researcher will involve the dissemination, internally and externally, of the results of such activities through publications, patents, seminars, and representing COBINHOOD at professional meetings, in professional organizations and universities.
-- Provide technical planning and support for initial blockchain product development
+- Provide technical planning and support for initial blockchain product development.

+**Research Areas**：

+- Blockchain and consensus algorithm
+- P2P networking
+- Cryptography
+- Programming language, compiler and VM
+- Formal Verification

 **Requirements**：

-- Passionate about cryptocurrency and blockchain
-- PhD in computer science-related background with research record and commitment in one or more of the following areas:
+- Ph.D./M.S. in computer science or relevant field
+- Understanding basic knowledge of following areas:
-	- distributed systems and large-scale web applications
+	- distributed computing and system dependability
-	- performance modeling and analysis with focus on scalability
+	- algorithm and complexity analysis
-	- cryptography, including asymmetric (pub/private key), symmetric, hash functions, encryption/signatures
+	- cryptography

+**Preferred Qualifications:**：

+- Proven research capabilities in the following research areas:
-- Familiar with Blockchain technology or other distributed system
+	- Blockchain technology
-- Understanding of P2P networking
-- Understanding of cryptographic principles
-- Understanding of various distributed consensus methodologies (Raft, Mining, PoS, Paxos, etc)
+	- Distributed system
+	- Smart contract
+	- Programming language, compiler and VM
+	- Formal Verification
+	- Cryptography
+	- Consensus algorithm (e.g. BFT, PoW, PoS, total ordering, etc)
+- Excellent oral and clear thought
+- Excellent English ability
+- Passion to research and innovation, independent problem solver and good teamwork

 #### Software Engineer - Security